Reliable Deniable Communication: Hiding Messages in Noise: Introduction

-\item {\bf Public codes vs. shared secret keys:} The critical difference between our model and that of~\cite{BasGT:12, BasGT:12a} (and the reason we state that our model is more ``realistic'') is that in our setting there is no shared secret key between Alice and Bob that is hidden from Willie.
+\begin{itemize} \item {\bf Low Probability of Detection (LPD) \cite{BasGT:12J}:} The major difference between our model and that of \cite{BasGT:12J} (and the reason we state that our model is more ``realistic'') is that there is no shared secret key between Alice and Bob that is hidden from Willie in our setting.
 Hence our codes are ``public''.
-A setting wherein Alice's consumption of secret keys happens significantly faster ($\Omega(n)$) than her throughput ($\Oh(\sqrt(n))$) to Bob (as in~\cite{BasGT:12, BasGT:12a}) is not sustainable.
-The reason we are able to achieve such performance is due to a more intricate analysis of random binary codes than is carried out in~\cite{BasGT:12, BasGT:12a} -- novel and intricate analysis of concentration inequalities was required.
+A setting in \cite{BasGT:12J} requires the secret keys to be significantly longer than her throughput $\Oh{\sqrt{n}}$ to Bob.
+The reason we are able to achieve such performance is due to a more intricate analysis of random binary codes than is carried out in \cite{BasGT:12J}.
+This includes a novel and intricate analysis of concentration inequalities.

-\item {\bf Discrete vs. continuous channels:} In our work all channels are discrete (finite input and output alphabets) -- in particular, for ease of presentation of our results we focus on the case wherein Alice's transmissions pass through independent BSCs to get to Bob and Willie (though our results may be directly extended to larger classes of discrete channels).
-In contrast, the results of~\cite{BasGT:12, BasGT:12a} are for channels wherein the noise is AWGN.
-It is conceivable that our construction of public codes also carries over to the AWGN model of~\cite{BasGT:12, BasGT:12a}, but significant extensions would be required to translate our techniques from the discrete world over to the continuous version. \end{itemize}
+In our work all channels are discrete (finite input and output alphabets) which allows using the language of types and type classes.
+In contrast, the results of \cite{BasGT:12J} are for channels wherein the channel noise is continuous.
+It is conceivable that our construction of public codes also carries over to the AWGN model of \cite{BasGT:12J}, but significant extensions may be required to translate our techniques from the discrete world over to the continuous version.